mongodb/mongo/src/mongo/db/repl/README.md

 ### Aborting a Single Replica Set Transaction

-The process for aborting a multi-document transaction is simpler than committing since none of the operations are visible at this point.
-We abort the storage transaction, update the `sessionTxnRecord` in the transactions table, and write an abort oplog entry.
-Finally, we change our local `txnState` to `kAbortedWithoutPrepare`.
-We now log any transactions metrics and reset the in memory state of the `TransactionParticipant`.
+The process for aborting a multi-document transaction is simpler than committing.
+We abort the storage transaction and change our local `txnState` to `kAbortedWithoutPrepare`.
+We then log any transactions metrics and reset the in memory state of the `TransactionParticipant`.
+None of the transaction operations are visible at this point, so we don't need to write an abort oplog entry or update the transactions table.

 Note that transactions can abort for reasons outside of the `abortTransaction` command.
 For example, we abort non-prepared transactions that encounter write conflicts or state transitions.